2 Samuel 20:10

 Amasa was not on guard against the dagger in Joab's hand, and Joab stabbed him in the stomach and spilled out his intestines on the ground.
 And Joab did not need to strike him again, for Amasa was dead.
 Then Joab and his brother Abishai pursued Sheba son of Bichri.

-and Joab struck him in the stomach
+and Joab stabbed him in the stomach and spilled out his intestines on the ground.

-Then Joab and his brother Abishai pursued Sheba son of Bichri
+Then Joab and his brother Abishai pursued Sheba son of Bichri.

 Persons / Places / Events